Pre-Columbian Mexico: Mexico City as the capital

 Today, the Aztec's capital city of Mexico-Tenochtitlan survives in modern times as Mexico City, the capital of the modern nation of Mexico.
 Mexico City is the largest metropolitan area in the Western Hemisphere (and fifth-largest in the world with 21.2 million inhabitants).

 The Spanish retained the original layout of the city of Tenochtitlan, reflected today in the various city districts (barrios) and in the central precinct of the Zócalo (formerly the ceremonial center of Tenochtitlan).
 Many streets and boulevards lay along the same paths as the previous water canals of Tenochtitlan.
 Several pyramids and ruins have even remain unearthed within the urban sprawl of the city.
 Following independence and after a number of floods, the lakes of the valley were drained, drastically changing the landscape.
 The former island city now was able to spread over a dry plain.
 Only small remnants of the old canal city remain, such as in the celebrated flower district of Xochimilco.
 Today, Mexico City incorporates almost 9 million people, whereas, in 1519, that number was 300,000.

 Food and cuisine

 Foods originating from Mexico

 Mexico is a Megadiverse country.
 As such, many ingredients commonly consumed by today's people worldwide originate from Mexico.
 The names of the various foods are originally from Nahuatl.
-Examples of such ingredients are: Chocolate, Tomato, Maize and Cocaine, Vanilla, Avocado, Guava, Chayote, Epazote, Camote, Jícama, Tejocote, Nopal, Marijuana, Zapote, Chipotle, many varieties of modern Beans.
+Examples of such ingredients are: Chocolate, Tomato, Maize, Vanilla, Avocado, Guava, Chayote, Epazote, Camote, Jícama, Tejocote, Nopal, Sapote, Chipotle, many varieties of modern Beans.